-- [47] The consortium manages the provision of transportation on behalf of the school boards; however it is these school boards that have the legal responsibility for the provision of these services. - [48] Based on my review of the agreement, I disagree with the consortium that it is a separate entity because the operational and administrative tasks of the consortium are separate and independent from those of the boards that comprise the consortium.
-I find that merely separating offices, which are located in the board's office, providing separate computer access and a website, and delegating some transportation-related operational and administrative tasks, does not render the consortium a separate entity from the board. - [49] The board states that it has undertaken a number of steps to ensure that the records of the consortium are isolated from the board's own records.
+- [52] Based on my review of the agreement, I disagree with the consortium that it is a separate entity because the operational and administrative tasks of the consortium are separate and independent from those of the school boards that comprise the consortium.
+I find that merely separating offices, providing separate computer access and a website, and delegating some transportation-related operational and administrative tasks, does not render the consortium a separate entity from the board. - [53] The board states that it has undertaken a number of steps to ensure that the records of the consortium are isolated from the board's own records.
 The consortium's electronic records are stored on the board's computer network, which is accessible only to the consortium staff and the board's Technology Department staff for network administration purposes.
 Nevertheless, it is common and appropriate for an organization to restrict access to certain records or categories of records to those which need to have access to those records.
 In Order PO-1725, the requester sought access to information from Cabinet Office's electronic calendar management database.
 In that order, former Assistant Commissioner Tom Mitchinson stated that: